 Tokyo is not always an easy city to visit, especially for first-timers.
 Even if the transportation system is known to be one of the best in the world, it usually takes some time to get used to it.
 And for those who already have a car license, driving in a foreign country can be a stressful experience.
-To make the things smoother for travelers, I recommend you a private car and a driver for a few hours, or a couple of days, and do sightseeing at your own pace.
+To make things smoother for travelers, I highly recommend a private car and a driver for a few hours, or a couple of days, and do sightseeing at your own pace.

-Freedom and convenience
+Freedom and Convenience

 The convenience of renting a taxi or jumbo car becomes clear as soon as you try it.
 I booked a sightseeing taxi operated by Subaru, and had an appointment in central Tokyo to give it a try.
 Today, we would do a regular tour of the area.
 My driver, Eddie, is a joyful, experienced guide.
 It has been seven years that this Tokyo native has worked in the sightseeing driver industry, after working for a famous hotel in Tokyo for about four years.

 His customers are as diverse as from China, Russia, Europa or America, and he learned how to answer their specific needs.
 At the company, most of the drivers can understand English, and four can fully guide foreign travelers.
 The jumbo car is able to easily accommodate 9 passengers.
-Its large windows and being slightly more above the ground than other cars, provides a great panorama of the surroundings.
+Its large windows and being slightly more above the ground than other cars provides a great panorama of the surroundings.

-Creating a friendly atmosphere
+Creating a Friendly Atmosphere

 Tokyo by a native driver